Magnolia

 This restaurant offers: Cocktails, Beer, Wine, Coffee, Family Friendly, Groups Welcome, Reservations

-Set your restaurant preferences in your profile to see how well this restaurant matches your dining style.
+Set your dining preferences to see how well this restaurant matches your taste.

 Sourced from recent guest feedback and verified reviews.